BajpaiS01/CODSOFT/README.md

 7. Display appropriate messages to the user based on their chosen options and the success or failure of their transactions.

 # TASK 4 : CURRENCY CONVERTER

+A Java program that fetches real-time currency exchange rates from an online API and converts a user-specified amount between two currencies using org.json for JSON parsing.

 1. Currency Selection: Allow the user to choose the base currency and the target currency.
 2. Currency Rates: Fetch real-time exchange rates from a reliable API.
 3. Amount Input: Take input from the user for the amount they want to convert.